L^2GC:Lorentzian Linear Graph Convolutional Networks for Node Classification: Methodology

 A crucial distinction between Lorentzian matrix-vector multiplication and other matrix-vector multiplications on the hyperboloid model lies in the size of the matrix $\texttt{M}$.
 Assuming that a $n$-dimensional feature needs to be transformed into a $m$-dimensional feature, it is natural for the size of the matrix $\texttt{M}$ to be $m\times n$.
 This requirement is fulfilled by Lorentzian matrix-vector multiplication.
 However, in other methods \citep{chami2019hyperbolic, liu2019hyperbolic}, the size of the matrix $\texttt{M}$ is $\left ( m+1\right )\times \left ( n+1\right )$, which leads to the constraint of tangent spaces cannot be satisfied.
 Therefore, the Lorentzian transformation strictly adheres to hyperbolic geometry and effectively preserves the graph structure and properties within the hyperbolic space.

-As shown in Figure \ref{fig2}, after acquiring $\texttt{H}^{\left ( n\right )}$, we apply the exponential mapping (Eq. \ref{equation1}) to map the graph node learned features $\texttt{H}^{\left ( n\right )}$ into the hyperbolic space and then perform Lorentzian linear transformation within the hyperbolic space using Eq. \ref{equation4}.
+As shown in Figure \ref{fig2}, after acquiring $\texttt{H}^{\left ( n\right )}$, we apply the exponential mapping (Eq. \ref{equation1}) to map the learned node features $\texttt{H}^{\left ( n\right )}$ into the hyperbolic space and then perform Lorentzian linear transformation within the hyperbolic space using Eq. \ref{equation4}.
 This specific process is given by the following:

 where $\text{exp}_{0}^{k}: \mathcal{T} _{0}\mathbb{L}_{k}^{n}\rightarrow\mathbb{L}_{k}^{m}$, $\text{log}_{0}^{k}: \mathbb{L}_{k}^{n}\rightarrow\mathcal{T} _{0}\mathbb{L}_{k}^{m}$. $k$ is the constant curvature.
 Since the tangent space $\mathcal{T}_{0}\mathbb{L}^{n}$ is a subspace of Euclidean space $\mathbb{R}^{n}$, Euclidean linear transformations can be applied to tangent spaces.